 Actionable data, in short, prompts action.
 Don’t give stakeholders information for the sake of information.
 Metrics should not only support your key performance indicators and business goals, they should provide the insight that stakeholders and decision makers need to continue moving toward success.

 In some cases, raw data doesn’t lend itself to data-driven decisions , unless it’s displayed in an easy-to-digest format, such as a dashboard.
 If you aren’t sure whether or not a particular data point is actionable, ask yourself, “How will this information help my organization meet its goals?”
 If the data provides a clear path toward success, it’s actionable.
 If it doesn’t, consider cutting that data from your dashboard.

 Want to start your dashboard initiative on the right foot?
-Find reviews and Dashboard Software product comparisons with our Product Selection Tool, or call for a free 5-minute consultation with a Technology Advisor today.
+Find reviews and Dashboard Software product comparisons with our Dashboard Software Product Selection Tool, or call for a free 5-minute consultation with a Technology Advisor today.

 Jennifer Horne is the Senior Digital Marketing Coordinator at iDashboards , a data visualization and ETL tool for organizational data. iDashboards lets you blend messy data from multiple sources and create beautiful custom dashboards that can be securely shared with stakeholders, so that you can make data driven decisions every day.